-- Frequently check for mealybugs on your plants.
+- Frequently check for mealybugs on your plants, especially when introducing new plants.
 They’re sadly only noticeable when they increase in population, making it harder to control their growth.

 - Your best bet is to isolate a plant when you find mealybugs on it completely.
 That way, you protect your vegetation from infestation.

-- Try saving a plant from mealybug infestations in its early stages by applying insecticidal soaps, or dabbing the mealybugs with cotton swabs soaked in alcohol.
-When spraying make sure to spray the underside of leaves.
+- Try saving a plant from mealybug infestations in its early stages by applying insecticidal soaps, dish soap, neem oil, and insecticides or dabbing the mealybugs with cotton swabs soaked in rubbing alcohol.

 - If you find a plant with a heavy mealybug infestation, consider getting rid of it altogether.